AltarisV/TRAIL-PDF/README.md

 A PDF to Alt-Text Generator.
 Check out the latest release here: [Latest Release](https://github.com/AltarisV/TRAIL-PDF/releases)

 ## Description
-TRAIL is a web application that converts PDF files into images, sends them to the GPT-4 Vision Model, and generates alternative text for each image.
-The resulting text is provided as a downloadable HTML file, enhanced with tags for screen reader accessibility.
+TRAIL is a web application that converts PDF files into images, sends them to the GPT-4o Model, and generates alternative text for each image.
+The resulting text is then downloaded as an HTML file, which enables a blind person to navigate them with a screenreader.
+By utilizing GPT-4o, TRAIL is able to produce neatly structured HTML files that includes HTML-style tables, LaTeX-code and Markdown.
-By utilizing the GPT-4 Vision Model, mathematical formulas found in the source document are converted into raw LaTeX code in the resulting HTML, enabling screen readers to parse them effectively.

 ### Affiliation